|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 - remove_writer(fd).
 This is to add_writer() as remove_reader() is to add_reader().

-- connect_read_pipe(protocol_factory, pipe): Create a unidrectional stream connection from a file-like object wrapping the read end of a UNIX pipe.
-The protocol/transport interface is the read half of the bidirectional stream interface.
+- connect_read_pipe(protocol_factory, pipe): Create a unidrectional stream connection from a file-like object wrapping the read end of a UNIX pipe, which must be in non-blocking mode.
+The transport returned is a ReadTransport.

-- connect_write_pipe(protocol_factory, pipe): Create a unidrectional stream connection from a file-like object wrapping the write end of a UNIX pipe.
-The protocol/transport interface is the write half of the bidirectional stream interface.
+- connect_write_pipe(protocol_factory, pipe): Create a unidrectional stream connection from a file-like object wrapping the write end of a UNIX pipe, which must be in non-blocking mode.
+The transport returned is a WriteTransport; it does not have any read-related methods.
+The protocol returned is a BaseProtocol.

 - remove_signal_handler(sig).
 Removes the handler for signal sig, if one is set.
 Raises the same exceptions as add_signal_handler() (except that it may return False instead raising RuntimeError for uncatchable signals).
 Returns True if a handler was removed successfully, False if no handler was set.